marco262/my_wiki/data/class/dragonfire-adept.md

 The Dragonfire Adept table shows how many spell slots you have.
 The table also shows what the level of those slots is; all of your spell slots are the same level.
 To cast one of your dragonfire adept spells of 1st level or higher, you must expend a spell slot.
 You regain all expended spell slots when you finish a short or long rest.

 For example, when you are 5th level, you have two 3rd-level spell slots.
-To cast the 1st-level spell //[[[spell:thunderwave]]]//, you must spend one of those slots, and you cast it as a 3rd-level spell.
+To cast the 1st-level spell *[[[spell:thunderwave]]]*, you must spend one of those slots, and you cast it as a 3rd-level spell.

 ### Spells Known of 1st Level and Higher